Malkverbena/mysql/README.md

 C++ MySQL Connector Library.

 You can get here https://dev.mysql.com/downloads/connector/cpp/.

-On linux you can use sudo apt-get install libmysqlcppconn-dev.
+On linux you can use the command: sudo apt-get install libmysqlcppconn-dev.

-This It works online and is also compatible with MariaDB.
+This wrapper works online and is also compatible with MariaDB.

 #### Installation: